 Use language that your child can understand.
-Children’s understanding of death varies with their age.
-Saying that a loved one is “asleep,” “lost,” or “gone” may seem like a gentle concept to an adult, but it may alarm or confuse your child.
+A child’s understanding of death varies with their age.
+Saying that a loved one is “asleep,” “lost” or “gone” may seem like a gentle concept to an adult, but it may alarm or confuse your child.

 - Children ages 7 to 12 understand that death cannot be reversed.
 To cope with this knowledge, they may ask questions about the details of the loved one’s death.

 Allow your child to attend the funeral if she or he wants to.
 Funerals are difficult for everyone.
 You may be tempted to shield your child from this experience.
 However, children usually respond best when given the choice to attend or stay home.
 If your child is younger than 12 and wishes to attend the funeral, bring some toys for him or her to play with.
 Arrange to have a friend or neighbor take the child home when he or she wants to leave.

 Share your faith and beliefs in ways your child can understand.
 The idea of a loved one going to heaven can bring comfort to those whose beliefs include an afterlife.
 Keep in mind, though, that a child who does not understand that death is permanent may believe that he or she can visit the loved one in heaven.
 You would want to make it clear that this is not possible.

 Hug your child more often.
 A grieving child may need more physical comforting than usual.

 Ease your child’s fears.
 When a loved one dies, a young child may worry that other people he or she loves will also die.
 Your child may also worry that he or she caused the loved one’s death in some way.
 Pay close attention to your child so that you can help ease his or her fears.

 Include your children in plans to cope with special days.
 Thinking about birthdays, anniversaries and holidays is often more difficult than dealing with the days themselves.
 Talk to your child when you make plans for honoring your loved one.
 Give yourself permission to try something new.